Translate

 I wanted to panel the kitchen wall with clearance bamboo flooring I found at Lowes, but making sure I had the faces of the stems match up was difficult.

 It turns out my original faucet couldn't reach the sink after the concrete counter was all set up.
 I figured I could either drill through my countertop, or I could use an adjustable faucet to reach down into the sink.
-I found this shower arm extender and plan to give it a shot!
-It also has normal 1/2" pipe threads on the end, so a simple cheap aerator fits on the end no problem.
+I found this shower arm extender and planned to give it a shot!
+It also has normal 1/2" pipe threads on the end, so a simple cheap aerator fits on the end no problem. (this worked great btw)

 I ran the lines to the shower in the ceiling - I did end up attaching them better with pipe clamps to the ceiling studs and insulating them to stop them from vibrating. (in case they do from the pressure)